Overview

 • Tacrolimus (Prograf) interacts with SCHISANDRA

 Schisandra might decrease how quickly the body breaks down tacrolimus.
-Taking schisandra with tacrolimus might increase the effects and side effects of tacrolimus.
+Taking schisandra with tacrolimus might increase the amount of tacrolimus in your body and the effects and side effects of tacrolimus.
 Talk with your healthcare provider before using this combination.

 • Warfarin (Coumadin) interacts with SCHISANDRA